Decentralized Identifiers

 A DID refers to a DID subject.
 The subject can be a person, organization, device, service, data model, software object, or other entity determined by the DID controller.
 The controller is the entity with the capability, under the relevant DID method, to make changes to the DID document.
 The subject and controller can be the same entity, but they do not have to be.

 A DID document is the data associated with the DID.
 DID Core describes documents that can express cryptographic material, verification methods, and services for authentication, assertion, key agreement, capability invocation, capability delegation, or service interaction.
+A DID URL can also refer to parts of a DID document or to resources reachable through method and service rules.

 Methods and Resolution

-The method layer carries many security and governance choices: where the identifier is recorded, who can update it, how keys rotate, how deactivation works, how resolvers are trusted, and what privacy leaks a lookup may create.
+The method layer carries many security and governance choices: where the identifier is recorded, who can update it, how keys rotate, how recovery works, how deactivation works, how resolvers are trusted, and what privacy leaks a lookup may create.
 DID Core notes that many, but not all, DID methods use distributed ledger technology, so a DID is not automatically a blockchain identifier.

 Credentials and Agents

 For agent systems, this distinction is useful.
 A tool server, crawler, purchasing agent, model-evaluation service, or audit bot might need a stable identifier and a way to publish verification material.
 A DID could identify the actor or service.
 A credential could make a separate claim about operator, authorization, certification, dataset license, audit status, or revocation state.
+An access token or policy decision could then authorize a particular action.

 AI Context